ShingoHiruma/homogenization_via_unitcell/README.md

 real radius = width*k;
 ```
 ## Data
 Results are saved in a CSV file.
 The values of each term of the continued fraction are given as float data in the CSV file.
-The following figure shows how the real and imaginary parts of the complex permeability change against the frequencies.
+The following figure shows the frequency dependence of the complex permeability, which is calculated from the obtained values of the continued fraction.

 | Values  |
 | ------------- |
 | 1.00000000.E+00|